Tuesday, July 2, 2019

 1) We learn from her life and ministry that God can use insignificant and obscure people for His glory, notwithstanding their shortcomings.
 Someone said that God does not call the qualified but qualifies the called.

 3) We also learn about God's immeasurable grace and mercy.
-Miriam could have died under God's judgment for crossing the red line when she defiantly questioned the authority of Moses and belittled his high calling but God mercifully preserved her.
-My view is that leprosy was a minor judgment which was most likely meant to warn her to watch her steps!
+Miriam could have died under God's judgement for crossing the red line when she defiantly questioned the authority of Moses and belittled his high calling but God mercifully preserved her.
+My view is that leprosy was a minor judgement which was perhaps meant to warn her to watch her steps!

-Aaron probably escaped judgment because he expressed remorse for his part in the rebellion.
-Some say that Aaron may have had no direct role in questioning the authority of Moses.
+Aaron probably escaped God's judgement because he expressed remorse for his part in the rebellion.
+Some suppose that Aaron had no direct role in questioning the authority of Moses.
 It is however difficult to tell from the passage because both Aaron and Miriam are named as having jointly conspired.
 Others say that Aaron was already serving as high priest and God could not permit leprosy upon him.
-Again it is difficult to tell from Scripture if Aaron had assumed the office of high priest at this point in time.
+Again it is difficult to corroborate this claim from Scripture.
+We cannot conclusively establish if Aaron had assumed the office of high priest at this point in time.

 4) We learn from Miriam's life and ministry that God is not a respecter of persons.
 God uses people who are willing to serve Him irrespective of their social backgrounds.
 He used several women in the Bible to fulfill His divine purposes at diverse times in the history of God's people.
 He used Miriam to minister to His people during the wilderness journey.

 He later raised Deborah as Prophetess and Judge in Israel.
 God also used Deborah to proclaim the liberation of Israel and to lead the battle alongside Barak.
-This battle saw Israel break from the twenty year Canaanite oppression under Jabin and Sisera (Judges 4-5).
+This battle saw Israel break from the twenty years of Canaanite oppression under Jabin and Sisera (Judges 4-5).

-6) We learn that God has ordained His divine leadership order in the church and that we should submit to our leaders and offer them our support and respect.
+6) We learn that God has ordained His divine leadership order in the church and that we should submit to our leaders in the fear of God.
 We should do things God's way and not our way.
 Where we are convinced that a church leader has erred, we should approach the issue with decorum and wisdom using the regulations established in the Scriptures (1 Timothy 3:1-13; 5:19).

-7) Finally we learn that God rebukes and punishes those He has appointed to serve Him.
+7) Finally, we learn that God rebukes and punishes those He has appointed to serve Him no matter how high they rank in the pecking order.
 All leaders are therefore ultimately accountable to God for the discharge of their responsibilities.
-Leaders should be careful not to invite reproach into their leadership mandates so that they do not bring disrepute to God's people and hurt the reputation of the church and it's witness for Christ.
+Leaders should be careful lest they invite reproach into their leadership mandates or bring disrepute to God's people.
+This would ruin the reputation of the church and hinder their witness for Christ.

-A Christian leader should watch their moral conduct at all times because they are considered as champions of moral standards among God's people (1 Corinthians 11:1).
+A Christian leader should watch their moral integrity at all times (1 Corinthians 11:1).

-Marrying from among the heathen was unacceptable for God's chosen people and Moses' conduct in marrying an Ethiopian woman was therefore a violation of God's moral standards that He had prescribed for His people.
+Marrying from among the heathen was forbidden among God's covenant people.
+Moses' decision to marry an Ethiopian woman was therefore a violation of God's moral standards that He had prescribed for His people.
 To this extent, Aaron and Miriam were justified in questioning Moses' conduct.
 They however had no authority to question his spiritual mandate.

-We should never overstep the lines of our spiritual authority.
+We should never overstep the lines of authority that God has established.

 Shalom.